 I've worked just about every job you can think of: server, T-shirt printer, retail manager, bank teller, commercial cleaner, drug counselor, and was even a paid picketer for Larry Flynt (long story).
 I also played drums for 15 years.
 I've toured the U.S. and Canada, and performed for large audiences.
 I specialized in groove/R&B/Hip Hop with rock n' roll, and studied with notable drummers, musicians, and producers.
 Everyone I've ever known has influenced me in some way in all my artistic endeavors.
 Those known in music: Prince, the Beatles, Stevie Wonder.
 In art: Paul Klee, Vincent van Gogh, and more a contemporary, Amy Sillman.
 Charles Bukowski and John Fante are huge influences in writing.

 In my art, I'm looking for answers, evolving and discovering.
 Most of my compositions begin as crude, existential, or ambiguous ideas.
 At times they are absurd.
 I thoroughly enjoy the handmade.
 I get inspired while I am working, and it's the media that drives me forward.
 Making art is like a personal redemption for me.
 It's a methodical, visionary activity I use to distract myself from a damaged past to create anew.
 No matter what I'm doing, I'm interested in telling stories.
 I like expressing narratives in oil paint, collage, bold color schemes, and patterns.
 I love to work in watercolor as well, and have been messing around with video in recent years.

 I'm known for creating Artist's books, too.
 They've been widely collected and placed in major collections around the world.
 Additionally, I write in various genres.
-My debut creative nonfiction book, Shrapnel in the San Fernando Valley will be published in the spring of 2019.
+I recently published my first book, Shrapnel in the San Fernando Valley with Desert Dog Books.